What Is Mill Scale in Welding: And How to Weld Through It

 What is mill scale on steel?

-Mill scale is a uniform layer of various iron oxides and other impurities that covers hot-rolled steel surfaces.
+Mill scale is a uniform layer of various iron oxides and other impurities that covers the surfaces of hot-rolled steel.
 When machinery rolls the hot steel to form it, the air’s oxygen reacts with the hot iron and creates these oxides.

-Mill scale has a black or black-blueish color and spreads evenly over the entire metal’s surface.
-The thickness it has is usually around 0.004″ (0.1mm), but depending on the metal’s thickness, it can reach up to 0.04″ (1mm).
+Mill scale has a black or black-blueish color and spreads evenly over the entire surface.
+Its thickness is usually around 0.004″ (0.1 mm), but depending on the metal’s thickness, it can reach up to 0.04″ (1 mm).

-When mill scale is fresh, it protects the steel from rust, but it gets dry and eventually starts to break as time passes.
-Cracks in dry mill scale let moisture contact the steel, and rust will begin to appear.
+When scale is fresh, it protects the steel from rust, but it gets dry and eventually starts to break.
+Cracks in dry scale let moisture contact the steel, and rust will begin to appear.

-Many steel manufacturers or suppliers remove mill scale from hot-rolled steel and ship it covered in protective oil or primers.
-This is not the same as cold-rolled steel, which has precise dimensions and is noticeably more expensive.
+Many steel manufacturers or suppliers remove scale from hot-rolled steel and ship it covered in protective oil or primers.
+It looks like, but it’s not the same as cold-rolled steel, which has precise dimensions.

-It’s more helpful to buy hot-rolled steel with the mill scale removed.
-Although it is slightly more expensive, the lack of mill scale is beneficial if you consider removing it for painting.
+It’s more helpful to buy hot-rolled steel with the scale removed.
+Although it’s slightly more expensive, you will save time, cost, and effort if you consider removing it for painting.

 Is welding over mill scale harmful?

-Welding over mill scale generates additional fumes, but they are not as harmful as fumes from galvanized or, even worse, painted metal.
-However, mill scale can be contaminated with oil used for lubrication during the hot-rolling process.
-If the oil concentration is high, it will generate hazardous fumes during welding.
+Welding over mill scale generates additional fumes.
+But they are not as harmful as fumes from galvanized or, even worse, painted metal.
+Furthermore, oil may exist on scale used for lubrication during hot-rolling or rust protection.
+Burned oil generates hazardous fumes.

-You will also choose consumables that contain high levels of deoxidizers that will generate more welding fumes.
+You will also choose consumables that contain high levels of deoxidizers that will generate additional fumes.

 Similarities and differences in mill scale and rust for welding

-Mill scale has a fixed thickness, never gets thicker, and doesn’t destroy the steel.
-Unfortunately, rust digs deeper into the steel as time passes by, and it will corrode and ruin mild steel with ease.
+Scale has a fixed thickness, it never gets thicker, and doesn’t destroy the steel.
+Unfortunately, rust digs deeper into the steel as time passes by, and it will corrode and ruin mild steel easily.

-While welding over mill scale is possible, welding over old and thick rust is much harder.
+While welding over scale is possible, welding over thick rust is much harder.

 Weldpundit has a dedicated article on welding rusty metals.